 Once the general public realized there could be more to concrete than broom finishes and exposed aggregate,they wanted it; contractors and suppliers hurried to meet the demand.
 Realizing the growing popularity of this segment of their industry, the board of directors of the American Society of Concrete Contractors (ASCC), in July 1998, approved the formation of its first specialty group, the Decorative Concrete Council (DCC).
 The ASCC seems to have been right on target.

-The man who brought the idea to the ASCC is Frank Piccolo, president of Artcrete, Inc. of Natchitoches, La.
-He had made several calls to industry leaders before he was referred to the ASCC, and they agreed to develop and promote such a group.
-Piccolo presently serves as Council director.
+Frank Piccolo, president of Artcrete, Inc. of Natchitoches, La., brought the idea to the ASCC.
+After that, he made several calls to industry leaders before he was referred to the ASCC.
+They agreed to develop and promote such a group.
+Currently, Piccolo serves as Council director.

 In one of its first “public appearances,” the Council presented a seminar and a Mega Demo at the World of Concrete (WOC) 2000.
-The seminar, “Decorative Concrete Flatwork,” was the most well attended technical seminar in the show’s history.
+The most attended technical seminar in the show’s history was “Decorative Concrete Flatwork”.

 At the WOC 2001, the DCC organized and presented two seminars and six action exhibit demonstrations.
-Weeks before the show opened, both seminars were completely booked and had waiting lists.
-Show organizers repeated both seminars during the event.
+Both seminars, weeks before the show’s opening, were completely full.
+Therefore, show organizers repeated both seminars during the event.
 According to Susan Clancy, seminar program director/WOC, USA, it was the first time the WOC had been forced to repeat a seminar on such short notice.

 Along with the member benefits of the ASCC, the DCC has its own web site — www.decorativeconcretecouncil.org — its own Troubleshooting Newsletter, and special meetings where DCC members can network and learn from each other.

 In addition to improving their own companies, ASCC members work as a body to advance the use and quality of concrete construction.
-Presently the DCC is moving toward developing construction guidelines designed to improve quality installation techniques.
+The DCC, meanwhile, is moving toward developing construction guidelines designed to improve quality installation techniques.
 Piccolo sees the DCC as “taking the lead to develop application and production guidelines for the decorative concrete industry.”

 The DCC is one of a very few organized groups of contractors, manufacturers, suppliers and others related specifically to decorative concrete.
 Like the founders of the ASCC, those who conceived the idea of a decorative concrete group recognized the advantage of combining the efforts of many individual companies to benefit an entire industry.